callstack/byorg-ai/docs/src/docs/core/tools.md

 };
 ```

-Once you have the function implemented and described for AI, you need to wrap it into
-our plugin system and connect it to the app.
+Once the function is implemented and described, wrap it into the plugin system and connect it to the app.

 ```js
 const toolsPlugin: ApplicationPlugin = {